maximetourzel/bank-transaction-validation/README.md

 [![Dougs Logo](https://cdn-images.welcometothejungle.com/qAwE90kqjR9uItnrfyPK8vuz4lfHMLAexVOCIzjD1ZE/rs:auto:2000:450:/g:fp:0:0.5/q:85/czM6Ly93dHRqLXByb2R1Y3Rpb24vdXBsb2Fkcy93ZWJzaXRlX29yZ2FuaXphdGlvbi9jb3Zlcl9pbWFnZS93dHRqX2ZyL2ZyLWI5MDg3NTk2LTU4NzEtNDkwMi1hMDQ3LTUwMTE0NWM5NzU4NS5qcGc)](https://www.dougs.fr/)

 This project is developed as part of a technical test for an interview with **Dougs**, a French online accounting firm.
 The objective of this test is to demonstrate the ability to design and implement a bank synchronization system using **NestJS** technology.
-The project includes a backend API to handle bank movements and validations, a frontend (currently in development), and a Docker setup for easy development and testing environments.
+The project includes a backend API to handle bank movements and validations, a frontend using **Angular**, and a Docker setup for easy development and testing environments.

 ---